tsonika/intro-ngs-manuals/docs/modules/cancer-module-somatic/01_signatures.md

     sigs_nmf = identifySignatures(mm, 3, nmfDecomposition)

 Visualise the shape of the profiles for these 3 signatures

     Cairo(file="plot3Signatures.pdf", type="pdf", units="in", width=10, height=8, dpi=72)
     plotSignatures(sigs_nmf,normalize=TRUE, percent=FALSE) + ggtitle("Somatic Signatures: NMF - Barchart") + scale_fill_brewer(palette = "Set2")
     dev.off()

-open up the plot3Signatures pdf that will have been made in the working directory.
+Open up `plot3Signatures.pdf` that will have been made in the working directory.

 You should have generated a plot with three signature profiles obtained